-Being a TV-soaked kid in the 80’s, the first thing that came to mind when I heard that the Lakbay Norte gang’s gonna have lunch at Matutina’s was of us eating at a long table filled with all sorts of sumptuous seafood dishes with Matutina of the 80’s John & Marsha TV show character doing the serving.
+Being a TV-soaked kid in the 80’s, the first thing that came to mind when I heard that the Lakbay Norte gang’s gonna have lunch at Matutina’s Seafood Restaurant was of us eating at a long table filled with all sorts of sumptuous seafood dishes with Matutina of the John & Marsha TV show character doing the serving.

-But when in you’re in Pangasinan, ask any of the locals and the same imagery would probably be conjured, sans the squeaky-voiced Matutina character in the background of course.
-Matutina’s Seafood is a household name in the said province; it equates to good dishes from the sea much like Dampa is for the Manileños.
+But when in you’re in Pangasinan, ask any of the locals and the same imagery would probably be conjured, sans the squeaky-voiced Matutina character in the background, of course.
+Matutina’s Seafood Restaurant is a household name in the said province; it equates to good dishes from the sea much like Dampa is for the Manileños.

 It was noontime and the place was packed.
 The décor was very Filipino; bamboo wall panels, traditional capiz sliding windows, karitela wheel spokes and rattan woven metal chairs on warm wooden tables; outside, thick wooden chairs and tables lay around the covered garden.

 Now to the food!
-There were no starters, we were immediately barraged with all sorts of dishes; standard fare pork barbeques, platefuls of Ilocano-favorite Pinakbet, crispy nilasing na hipon with kropek and of course, the world famous grilled Dagupan bangus.
+There were no starters, we were immediately barraged with all sorts of dishes; standard fare pork barbeques, platefuls of Ilocano-favorite pinakbet, crispy nilasing na hipon with kropek and of course, the world famous grilled Dagupan bangus.

 My favorite was the nilasing na hipon with kropek; I love how crunchy and flavorful the shrimps were.
 The whole thing, heads and tails included, is dipped in special vinegar, much like a chicharon.
 The leche flan dessert was also excellent, perhaps not as good as the ones my grandma used to make, but good enough.

-Matutina’s Seafood’s claim to fame might be of former Philippine President Gloria Arroyo’s proclaiming it is one of her favorite restaurants, but really, no such praises is needed for Matutina’s; their food speaks well enough for themselves.
+Matutina’s Seafood’s claim to fame might be of former Philippine President Gloria Arroyo’s proclaiming it as one of her favorite restaurants, but really, no such praises is needed for Matutina’s; their food speaks well enough for themselves.

-Urdaneta City, Pangasinan
+Address: Nancayasan Highway, Brgy.
+Tulong, Urdaneta City, Pangasinan

-Dagupan City, Pangasinan
+Address: Bonuan Tondaligan, Dagupan City, Pangasinan

-Telephone: (075) 614-3162 | (0917) 642-1466
+Contact Number: (075) 614-3162 | (0917) 642-1466

-19A Legarda Road, Baguio City
+Address: 19A Legarda Road, Baguio City

-Telephone: (074) 446-9009
+Contact Number: (074) 446-9009